Auto Racing Head & Neck Restraint Comparison

 HYBRID HARDWARE 2 types to choose from, the D Rings or the M6 Quick Release Anchors.
 The D-Rings are by far, the most popular, due to simplicity of use and price point.
 For $25, additional drivers can share a Hybrid device by purchasing additional D-Ring anchors.
 Both set of anchors attach and detach the device to the helmet by pulling on the tethers and loading (or unloading) the device hardware into the helmet hardware.

 IS THE HYBRID FOR YOU?
-Especially popular with drag racers, dirt oval racers and off road racers, although the Hybrid Series devices are well suited for most any form of auto racing, particularly drivers who do not like any type of equipment around their necks and on the majority of their shoulders and upper chest.
+Especially popular with drag racers, dirt oval racers and off road racers, although the Hybrid Series devices are well suited for most any form of auto racing, particularly drivers who do not like any type of equipment around their necks.
 Trevor Ashline states that the Hybrids test the best for angular impacts with the addition of the SAS (Seat Belt Anchoring System) option.
 Putting the device on can be a little cumbersome at first, but once you get the hang of it, becomes second nature.
 An advantage of this device is it's already located on the body while in the seat, so strapping on the seat belts seems to be an easier process.
 A disadvantage is the straps around the back of the device can slightly catch on any object (mirrors, window net latch plate, head support) when climbing into (or out of) race car window openings.
 Drivers who race cars with functioning doors will usually not find this to be a problem.

 NECKSGEN Has been redesigned, retested and introduced as the NecksGen Rev. This company originally manufactured the DefNder and the NecksGen, but legal issues with a competitor forced a discontinuation of the original designs.